-To encourage students to see that science is all around us and that it can be fun and exciting.
+To encourage students to see that science and technology is all around us, and can be fun and exciting.

-To encourage investigation into how, what and why things work the way they do.
+To encourage practical investigation into how, what and why things work the way they do.

 To foster a strong interest about science in students before they take on the Junior Cert curriculum in secondary school.